 An area of our health that deserves just as much attention as these — but rarely receives it — is our oral health.
 As we age, we become prone to a number of oral health challenges that can result in pain or discomfort, as well as premature tooth loss, infection, or worse.
-Unlike many other health concerns that we have to face as we age, however, many of these oral health concerns are wholly preventable by establishing simple habits for self care.
+Unlike many other health concerns that we have to face as we age, however, many of these oral care concerns are wholly preventable by establishing simple habits for self care.

 Oral health challenges seniors face

 While no one is immune to the possibility of tooth decay, periodontal disease, or dangerous infections of the gum, older seniors are especially prone to these and similar afflictions.
 There are several reasons behind this: